 This is always a tricky balancing act at this time of year.
 I'm an expert at getting pickups stuck in fields, it is a very unusual year indeed when I'm not at some point sat in one, digging an increasingly large hole in the ground as mud rains down on the roof of my inextricably stuck chariot.
 If one is to leave it too late, however, that means whacking enormous posts into ground that will swallow neither pickup nor post without great effort.
 Timing is everything, and I believe that my window is this week.

-Expect photos of a half buried Ford Ranger presently.
+Expect photos of a half buried Ford Ranger presently as we go driving into spring.